hning86/articles/DataExploration.md

 ## Use the built-in _Visualize_ feature

 One of the most popular features in Azure ML is the ability to visualize a dataset right in the experimente graph.
-Simply point the mouse at any output port, then click (either left-click or right-click; they both work the same way!) on the port, and choose _Visualize_ on the output port context menu.
+Simply point the mouse at any output port, then click (either left-click or right-click; they both work the same way) on the port, and choose _Visualize_ on the output port context menu.

 ![Visualize context menu](imgs/viz/ctx.png)